poupouxios/drupal-automation/README.md

 An example of this repo in use can be found in my [Drupal Vagrant repo](https://github.com/poupouxios/drupal-vagrant).
 By its own it doesn't do too much.
 It needs to be set as a submodule in a Drupal project.

 This project is tested on Ubuntu 14.04 and up.
 The necessary command that need to exist is only [git](sudo apt-get install git).

+## License

+This project is licensed under the MIT open source license.

+## About the Author

+[Valentinos Papasavvas](http://www.papasavvas.me/) works as a Senior Web Developer and iOS Developer in a company based in Sheffield/UK.
+You can find more on his [website](http://www.papasavvas.me/).